LihaoR/DPPO/README.md

 # DPPO

-It works, but it's not very efficient.
+It works, but not very efficient.
 I will improve its performance in the future.
 And my DPPO is different from Deepmind one.